panteng/vue-remodal/README.md

     You may notice we add a `v-remodal` directive to the `div` and assign a string value - `demoModal` to it.

-4. Now in the scope (or called the vm), you can get the instanse of this moday by call `this.$modals.demoModal`.
+4. Now in the scope (or called the vm), you can get the instanse of this modal by `this.$modals.demoModal`.
 You can call any methods of Remodal on this instanse.
 For example:

         var vm = this;